-Convener: Professor A Zingoni Prerequisites: BScEng
+16 NQF credits at HEQSF level 9 Convener: Professor A Zingoni Course entry requirements: BScEng

-Course outline: This course aims to be a comprehensive treatment of plate and shell theories, and their application to the solution of various problems in structural engineering.
-Plate and Shell Structures I will cover plates subjected to bending and twisting (slope, curvature, twist, bending moments, transverse shears and twisting moments); the derivation of the bending equation for transversally loaded plates (rectangular and polar co-ordinates), solutions for rectangular plates and circular plates, practical applications, introduction to shell structures; the membrane hypothesis for shells; the membrane theory of axisymmetrically loaded shells of revolution.
+This course aims to be a comprehensive treatment of plate and shell theories, and their application to the solution of various problems in structural engineering.
+Plate and Shell Structures part A will cover plates subjected to bending and twisting (slope, curvature, twist, bending moments, transverse shears and twisting moments); the derivation of the bending equation for transversally loaded plates (rectangular and polar co-ordinates), solutions for rectangular plates and circular plates, practical applications, introduction to shell structures; the membrane hypothesis for shells; the membrane theory of axisymmetrically loaded shells of revolution.